Age of Information for Updates with Distortion: Constant and Age-Dependent Distortion Constraints

 For the third example, we take $c=2.5$.
 In this case, the minimum required processing time is high which means that we wish to receive the updates with lower distortion compared to previous cases.
-The optimal policy is to choose $y_1 = 1.25$, $y_2=y_3 = 2.5$, $y_4 = 3.75$, and $c_i = 2.5$ for all $i$.
 The optimal age evolution is shown in Fig.~\ref{Fig:Sim_result}(c).
 We note that the optimal policy is to request the first update after waiting $s_1 = 1.25$.
 The receiver requests the remaining updates as soon as the previous update is received (back-to-back) since the provider uses relatively large amount of time to generate updates.
 In this case, the provider processes each update for $c_i = 2.5$ time for all $i$.

 For the fourth example, we take $c=\frac{10}{3}$ which is the highest possible minimum required processing time as $Nc=T$.
 In this case, there is only one feasible solution, which is to request the first update at $t=0$ and the remaining updates as soon as the previous update is received (back-to-back), i.e., $s_i= 0$ for all $i$.
-The provider processes each update for $c_i=\frac{10}{3}$ for all $i$.
+The provider processes each update for $c_i=\frac{10}{3}$ time for all $i$.
 The optimal age evolves as in Fig.~\ref{Fig:Sim_result}(d).